merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![Refining_a_MAG_example.png](images/Refining_a_MAG_example.png)](images/Refining_a_MAG_example.png){:.center-img .width-50}

 {:.warning}
-Storing the refined new {% include ARTIFACT name="bin" text="bin" %} in the database will modify the collection, but you will need to run `anvi-summarize` if you want the summary output to also be updated.
+Storing the refined new {% include ARTIFACT name="bin" text="bin" %} in the database will modify the {% include ARTIFACT name="collection" text="collection" %}, but you will need to run `anvi-summarize` if you want the summary output to also be updated.

 This is indeed a simple example.
 But in some cases refining a given MAG can take hours.
 But this is an extremely critical step of genome-resolved metagenomics studies, especially when important claims are made based on MAGs.